aronmorris/MasterTracker/README.md

 Step 6: Run your app

--Go through the app slowly, from time to time it will crash if the user goes to different sections of the App too quickly.
+-Data fetching from endomodo is slow so you may want to wait on the main page after loging in for a couple of seconds. youll notice the buttons for stats and prediction are disabled during this time.

 -There were some issues accross devices/ emulators.
 If the app crashes, just open and try again.
 It does function as advertised.

--In predictions, some Months do not have data to display, try another month and pick a option, spped, distance, max temp ect.
+-with the default endomondo account In predictions, some Months do not have data to display, try another month and pick a option, spped, distance, max temp ect.